guiodic/kwin-x11-improved/README.md

-# kwin_x11 with ports from kwin-wayland, bug fixes, and maybe other improvements.
+# kwin_x11 with ports from kwin-wayland, bug fixes, and maybe other improvements

 Patches, PKGBUILD and binary.